msaelices/whatsapp-mcp-server/README.md

 mypy src/
 ```

-The setup.py file reads requirements from:
+The project uses a modern `pyproject.toml` configuration which includes:
-- `requirements.txt` - Core dependencies for running the application
+- Core dependencies needed for running the application
-- `dev-requirements.txt` - Additional dependencies for development and testing
+- Development dependencies available with `pip install -e ".[dev]"`

 ## License